 Gladioli come in more shades, shapes, and sizes than any other flower, and they’re easy to grow in the winter season.
 Plant your gladioli corms in a pot and place them in a cool greenhouse.
 The best temperatures for the growth of gladioluses are between 50 to 77 ℉.

 Preparing to grow parsley through the winter is one of the easiest and most rewarding projects you can do right now.
 Plant your young parsley seedlings in a greenhouse and enjoy a flush of spring leaves followed by flowers in late spring that attracts beneficial insects.

 Following that, there are so many aromatic seeds that you may never need to purchase parsley seeds again.
 Grow parsley through the winter to get the most out of this prolific biennial.

 Parsley will germinate at temperatures ranging from 40 to 90 degrees Fahrenheit.
 The ideal temperature is 80 degrees Fahrenheit, dropping to 68 degrees Fahrenheit at night, and germination will take longer at lower temperatures.

 Winter is a great time to be cozy and warm indoors.
 There’s no better way to do that than with fresh flowers from your greenhouse.
-Flowers are one of the best ways to help bring in some warmth into cold space.
+Flowers are one of the best ways to help bring some warmth into cold spaces and protect against wind.
 We’ve provided you with our favorite winter-friendly flowers.
 Give them a try and enjoy all they have to offer this season.